Britain's Got Talent series 9: Series overview

-Following open auditions held the previous year between October to December, the Judges' auditions took place between January and February 2015, within Edinburgh, Manchester, Birmingham and London.
-Unlike previous years, where a guest judge had to stand-in for another, no issues occurred that caused a member of the judging panel to be absent, while the auditions were held in a more standard manner for this year, though with the "Golden Buzzer" format remaining a part of them since its introduction to the show in the previous series.
+Following open auditions held the previous year between October and December, the Judges' auditions took place between January and February 2015, within Edinburgh, Manchester, Birmingham and London., Unlike previous years, where a guest judge had to stand-in for another, no issues occurred that caused a member of the judging panel to be absent.
+The auditions were held in a more standard manner for this year, though with the "Golden Buzzer" format remaining part of them since its introduction to the show in the previous series.

 Of the participants that took part, forty-five made it past this stage and into the five live semi-finals – of these acts, dance troupe Boyband, singer Calum Scott, choir Revelation Avenue, dance act Entity Allstars, and comedy singer Lorraine Bowen, each received a golden buzzer during their auditions – with nine appearing in each one.
 In a minor change to the show's "Wildcard act" format, the series saw the introduction of the "Public Wildcard".
 Like the "Judges' wildcard", if a semi-finalist was eliminated in their semi-final at the Judges' vote, they became eligible to be picked as a wildcard act by the public, who would vote on which one they would like to reinstate into the final once all the semi-finals had been aired, with their choice being the one to have received the most votes by the time the final was due to be aired.
 While the Public Wildcard was extreme martial artist Jesse-Jane McParland, who lost out in the tied Judges' vote in the final semi-final, the Judges' Wildcard for this series was dance troupe Boyband, who lost the Judges' vote in the fourth semi-final.
 As a result, it led to a total of twelve acts taking part in the series' final.

-The following below lists the results of each participant's overall performance in this series:
+The below lists the results of each participant's overall performance in this series: